TheovanKraay/gremlin-mysql-sample/README.md

  ```powershell
 .\CosmosDB.Emulator.exe /EnableGremlinEndpoint /GremlinPort=<port_number>
 ```
 6. Endpoints in the sample are preconfigured to run with the Emulator.
-You don't have to change anything apart for create a db named "graph", and a graph named "people", and create partition key "/pk", within the emulator portal that starts up after you have run the above Powershell command(s). .
+You don't have to change anything apart from creating a db named "graph", a graph named "people", and setting partition key to "/pk", within the emulator portal that starts up after you have run the above Powershell command(s). .
 7. Build and Run the project.
 8. This will load data into your local Cosmos DB container.
 9. You can traverse the graph data using a graph explorer application that has been added to this project (Note that node.js needs to be installed onto your system first for this to run properly - https://nodejs.org/en/download/).
 Open the GraphExplorer.sln solution under the "Web" folder and restore the packages.
 Run the solution.